• Oct 9, 2024

 Conclusion

-Understanding and addressing waste through the 3M model and TIM WOODS framework can revolutionize airline operations.
-By focusing on these waste categories, airlines can streamline processes, reduce costs, and enhance customer satisfaction.
+Understanding and addressing waste through the Toyota 3M model and the TIMWOODS framework can significantly improve airline operations.
+By identifying non-value-added activities, organizations can streamline processes, reduce operational costs, and improve both employee performance and customer satisfaction.